Six Steps to Reduce Caregiver Stress

 While there may not be a ‘magic formula’ that works everyone when it comes to managing stress, these six tips to help caregivers enhance their stress-coping skills:

 Be adaptable and positive.
-Your attitude influences stress levels for both you and your loved Capture-1one.
+Your attitude influences stress levels for both you and your loved one.
 Being able to "go with the flow" will help both of you stay relaxed.
 If you get aggravated or agitated, odds are that your loved one will, too.
 Try to adjust to situations in constructive ways.

 Deal with what you can control.
 Remember that some things are out of your control, such as the coronavirus pandemic.
 What you can control is how you respond and react to these outside factors.